natedunn/reboot/readme.md

 # Reboot

-A personal collection of dotfiles.
-Also a fancy bash script to setup/update a new computer.
+A personal collection of dotfiles and a fancy bash script to setup/update a new computer.